tmplcl/blog/myblog/content/page/about.md

 # Hey, I'm Timur

-I'm a DevOps and cloud enthusiast currently employed by DB Systel GmbH in Frankfurt.
+I'm a DevOps and Cloud enthusiast currently employed by DB Systel GmbH in Frankfurt.

 Whatever the role, I'm focused on productivity, simplicity and getting software ready for production.

-During my wild ride in the industry I keep on learning new stuff that I try to write down in this blog so that you don't have to learn it the hard way.
+During my journey in the industry I keep on learning new stuff that I try to write down in this blog so that you don't have to learn it the hard way.

 # Work Experience